sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/examples/docs/ex_06_Thing_Plus_C_Logger.md

 Enter a number, or enter 0 to exit:
 ```

-We can save that value to SD card by selecting option 5.
+We can save the new value to SD card by selecting option 5.

 ## Logging data to SD card

 The previous examples have not actually logged (saved or recorded) any sensor readings.
-They have only been printed to Serial.
+They have only printed them to Serial.
 But we do of course want to _save_ (write) that data to SD card so we can study it later.
-Here is the extra code which let's us do that.
+Here is the extra code which lets us do that.

 ### Creating a File object